jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

     Caqti_lwt.or_fail user_or_error
 ```

-Caqti allows us to define a function that consumes our query parameters
+Caqti allows us to define a function that consumes our query
-(the username and password) along with a database connection, and produces a
+parameters (the username and password) along with a database
-promise that will resolve with the results of the query.
-In this case,
+connection, and produces a promise that will resolve with the results
-the types encode that the function produces an `int option` containing
+of the query.
+In this case, the types encode that the function
-the user's primary key if the credentials are valid.
-(Note that it's
+produces an `int option` containing the user's primary key if the
-not a good idea to store passwords in plain text like this, but this
+credentials are valid.
+(Note that it's not a good idea to store
-application is just for illustrative purposes.)
+passwords in plain text like this; this is just for illustrative
+purposes.)

 Session management, the final item that the endpoint needs to address,
 is handled by Dream.
 The framework allows sessions to be stored in
 cookies, memory, or the database; I opted for database sessions
-because I had used similar storage in the past.
-Sessions allow us to
+because I had used similar session backends in the past.
+Sessions
-store pairs key/value strings across requests.
-I used the session just
+allow us to store pairs key/value strings across requests.
+I used the
-to store the logged-in user's ID, so that the API has easy access in
+session just to store the logged-in user's ID, so that the API has
-later database queries.
+easy access in later database queries.

 ## Thoughts on the Dream Router